hammerheim-game/hammerheim-rules/3-warbands/black-orcs.md

 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 4 2 3 3 3 1 3 1 6
-Weapons/Armor: Red Toof Boyz may be equipped with weapons and armor chosen from the Henchmen equipment list.
+Weapons/Armour: Red Toof Boyz may be equipped with weapons and armour chosen from the Henchmen equipment list.
 Special Rules
 Animosity: Red Toof Boyz are subject to the rules for